Rapper Young Thug sentenced to time served in long-running trial

 As part of the terms, Ryan accepted a 10-year prison sentence, which was commuted to time served.
 Other counts in the indictment, including armed robbery, were dropped as part of the agreement.

 Ryan is currently serving a life sentence for a separate murder case.
-The prison times will run concurrently, Fulton County Superior Court Judge Paige Reese Whitaker said.
+The prison times will run concurrently, Whitaker said.

 As part of his plea deal, Huey admitted guilt to multiple counts in the indictment, including armed robbery.
 He was sentenced to a total of 25 years, with nine years in custody, nine years on probation, and five years suspended as part of the agreement.